MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-signout.md

 ms.reviewer: v-bholmes
 ---

-# Restrict the ability for Dynamics 365 Remote Assist users on HoloLens from signing out
+# Restrict Dynamics 365 Remote Assist users on HoloLens from signing out of the app

 If you [have a scenario where you need to protect your company information](restricted-mode-overview.md), you can restrict the ability for Microsoft Dynamics 365 Remote Assist users on HoloLens from signing out.
 This restricts their ability to change user accounts.
 You can do this by [setting up HoloLens in Kiosk mode](https://docs.microsoft.com/en-us/hololens/hololens-kiosk?tabs=uisak%2Cautologon).
 When you set up HoloLens in Kiosk mode, Dynamics 365 Remote Assist automatically prevents users from signing out of the app.
 You can also use Kiosk mode to show just selected apps in the **Start** menu.